Saturday’s college roundup: Maine men’s hockey sweeps RPI

 FOOTBALL

-FIESTA BOWL: Trace McSorley threw for 342 yards and two touchdowns, Saquon Barkley ran for two more scores and No. 9 Penn State outlasted No. 12 Washington 35-28 in Glendale, Arizona.
+FIESTA BOWL: Trace McSorley threw for 342 yards and two touchdowns, Saquon Barkley ran for two more scores and No. 9 Penn State (11-2) outlasted No. 12 Washington (10-3) for a 35-28 victory in Glendale, Arizona.

-LIBERTY BOWL: Allen Lazard tied a Liberty Bowl record with 10 catches and put Iowa State ahead with a remarkable 5-yard touchdown reception in the third quarter, and the Cyclones beat No. 19 Memphis 21-20 on the Tigers’ home field, in Memphis, Tennessee.
+LIBERTY BOWL: Allen Lazard tied a Liberty Bowl record with 10 catches and put Iowa State (8-5) ahead with a remarkable 5-yard touchdown reception in the third quarter, and the Cyclones beat No. 19 Memphis (10-3) 21-20 on the Tigers’ home field in Tennessee.

 MEN’S BASKETBALL

-COLUMBIA 83, MAINE 71: Aaron Calixte broke a school record for consecutive free throws made in a season in a losing effort as Black Bears (3-12) fell to the Lions (2-10) at New York.
+COLUMBIA 83, MAINE 71: Aaron Calixte broke a UMaine record for consecutive free throws made in a season as the Black Bears (3-12) fell to the Lions (2-10) at New York.

-Calixte, who finished with a game-high 19 points, sank his 33rd and 34th straight free throws attempts in the second half, breaking the 57-year old record, set by Skip Chappelle during the 1960-61 season.
+Calixte, who finished with a 19 points, sank his 33rd and 34th straight free throws attempts in the second half, breaking the record set by Skip Chappelle during the 1960-61 season.

-Mike Smith and Quinton Adlesh each 16 points to lead Columbia.
+Mike Smith and Quinton Adlesh each scored 16 points for Columbia.

-Darian Berry added 20 points, Jack Casale 19 and Aaron Hall had 14 for St. Joseph’s.
+Darian Berry added 20 points, Jack Casale 19 and Aaron Hall 14 for St. Joseph’s.
+Alex Kravchuk scored 12 points and Matt Lorman 11 for UNE.

-It’s the second straight year the Bulldogs (12-3, 2-0 Big East) have ended Villanova’s perfect start.
+It’s the second straight year Butler has ended Villanova’s perfect start.

 (4) DUKE 100, (24) FLORIDA STATE 93: Freshman Marvin Bagley III had 32 points and a season-best 21 rebounds, and the Blue Devils (13-1, 1-1 ACC) pulled away to beat the Seminoles (11-2, 0-1) in Durham, North Carolina.